MockaWolke/DEEP_SUDOKU/README.md

 - All experiment codes, TensorBoard logs, hyperparameter configurations, and actual bash scripts are provided.
 - Results were compiled, analyzed, and can be reviewed in the `stats` and `analysis` directories.

-Research Paper: Further details on our experiments are documented in our paper, the link for which will be provided soon.